 Because locations no longer require expensive MPLS lines, SD-WAN can often lead to savings by leveraging lower-cost Internet bandwidth.
 While SD-WAN packet delivery not quite as reliable sending packets over the Internet compared to MPLS because traffic must be shared on the public Internet, overall performance and bandwidth availability tend to be greater.

 - More bandwidth at a lower cost than MPLS when paired with public Internet connections.

 - More options when choosing connection types as SD-WAN works MPLS, cable or fiber Internet, DSL, and wireless Internet.

-- Centralized management across branch networks, which are connected to a single interface and managed from a single overlay.
+- Centralized network management across branch networks, which are connected to a single interface and managed from a single overlay.

 - Greater insight into network performance with detailed reports and statistics that enable a more granular view of a network.